-Star Wars Weekly was a Marvel UK comic first published on February 8th 1978.
-The comic reprinted the monthly Marvel US issues as well as offering original stories.
-Included in the comic were other strips from Marvel’s stable such as The Micronauts, Deathlok, Star Lord, Warlock and Tales of the Watcher.
+Star Wars Weekly was a Marvel UK comic about Star Wars.
+It was first published on February 8th 1978.
+The comic reprinted the monthly Marvel US issues, as well as offering original stories.
+Included in the comic were other strips from Marvel’s stable such as The Micronauts, Deathlok, Star Lord, Warlock, Tales of the Watcher and others.

 Star Wars Weekly N° 1.

 Star Wars Weekly #1 was published on 8 February 1978.
 It came with a free cut-out X-Wing Fighter.
 The artwork is credited to Howard Chaykin and Tom Palmer – see photo above.

 The remaining pictures are random covers I’ve scanned from my collection to hopefully show a broad range of the art teams behind these works.
 Featured artwork comes from Carmine infantino, Frank Springer, Gene Day, Pablo Marcos, Michael Golden, Terry Austin and others.